swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 workflow so far), or container images, and may operate on a public cloud or on-premises within your own infrastructure.

 We will create a custom Docker container image for a self-hosted runner, store it in the Container Registry and deploy it on our Kubernetes cluster.
 An instance of this runner will then listen for jobs from GitHub Actions and execute them.

 This container image will include all the necessary dependencies to run the workflows.

 !!! note

-    We opted to use the GitHub Container Registry for our self-hosted Docker image because of its close integration with our existing GitHub environment.
+    For our self-hosted Docker image storage, we opted to use the GitHub Container Registry because of its close integration with our existing GitHub environment.
     This decision allows us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its use.
 However, we could have also used our existing Google Cloud Container Registry.

-!!! info

-    Kubernetes restricts the direct execution of Docker within a container due to security and architectural considerations.
-As a result, only the training and reporting steps will be executed on the self-hosted runner.
-The resulting model will be uploaded to the remote bucket using DVC, making it available to the main runner that operates on a conventional virtual machine.
-As this environment supports Docker, it allows the model artifact to be built, containerized, and stored in the container registry prior to deployment.

-@TODO: Mention other tools such as kubevirt and kaniko. @TODO: Mention firewall issue and VPN layer and wireguard.

 At the root level of your Git repository, create a `docker` folder.
 The following table describes the files that you will create in this folder: